TNTCreep/OpenTismTech1/README.md

 # OpenTismTech1

-bunch of shit ive legally acquired or used all one braincell to write
+bunch of shit ive "legally" acquired or used all one braincell to write

 Currently Contains

-MotionSens - sends messages to discord when a motion sensor detects something via a webhook
+MotionSens - V1.0.2

-Cell-FS - Graphical file management thingy
+Cell-FS - Beta

-SecuCODEX+ - Keypad system - WIP
+SecuCODEX+ -WIP

-SecuROM+ - Codelocked pc basically - WIP
+SecuROM+ - WIP

 AE2SCCPU - WIP

+OpenRBMK - Alpha

+# More Info

+MotionSens - Uses the opencomputers motion sensors and discord webhooks to send messages directly into a channel.
+Supports multiple sensors and requires tier 2 parts.
+V1.0.2

+Cell-FS - Graphical File Management System not much else to say basically just a shittier version of file explorer.
+Comes with multiple colours :D (colours are not perfect) - Beta 1

+SecuCODEX+ - Upgraded version of SecuCODEX - WIP

+SecuROM+ - Upgraded version of SecuCODEX - WIP

+AE2SCCPU - WIP on hold

+OpenRBMK - Opencomputer compatibility with a HBM NTM Extended RBMK.
+Alpha